antonio-malcolm/conky-configs/README.md

 **Conky configs and Lua scripts, by Antonio Malcolm (v2015.07.26)**

-This is a collection of conky configs I've written, and thought to share, for those who might like to use them with their own systems.
+A collection of conky configs I've written, and thought to share, for anyone who would like to use them.

 These configs *use the most recent Conky, which utilizes Lua syntax in conkyrc*
 It should be trivial, however, to revert the conkryc files to work with older Conky versions.